 This study was conducted as part of a randomized, controlled trial that examined the FCU in early elementary school.
-In our study, we sought to examine the efficacy of the FCU initiated during kindergarten on teacher report of children's emotional and behavior problems in first grade.
-We investigated whether children with elevated emotional and behavior needs at baseline benefited from the FCU more than did children with lower levels of emotional and behavior needs at baseline.
+In our study, we sought to examine the efficacy of the FCU initiated during kindergarten on teacher report of children's emotional and behavior problems in first and second grade.
+We also investigated whether children with elevated emotional and behavior needs at and the receipt of special services in school at baseline benefited from the FCU more or less than did children with lower levels of emotional and behavior needs at baseline and who did not receive special services in school.
 We tested the following research questions:

-- 1. What is the efficacy of the FCU on teacher report of children's emotional and behavior problems in early elementary school?
-We hypothesized that the children in the FCU condition would outperform children in the business-as-usual control condition on teacher report of emotional and behavior problems in first grade (Dishion et al., 2008; Stormshak et al., 2011; Stormshak et al., 2010). - 2.
-Do children with greater emotional and behavior needs benefit more from the FCU than do children with fewer emotional and behavior needs?
-We hypothesized that children with elevated emotional and behavior needs at baseline would have lower levels of teacher reported emotional and behavior problems posttest than would children without elevated emotional and behavior needs at baseline (Connell, Dishion, Yasui, & Kavanagh, 2007; Dishion et al., 2008; Stormshak et al., 2009).
+Research Question 1: What is the efficacy of the FCU initiated during kindergarten on teacher report of children's emotional and behavior problems in first and second grade?
+We hypothesized that the children in the FCU condition would outperform children in the business-as-usual control condition on teacher report of emotional and behavior problems in first and second grade (Dishion et al., 2008; Stormshak et al., 2011; Stormshak et al., 2010).

+Research Question 2: Does teacher-reported emotional and behavior problems or caregiver report of their child's special services in school at baseline moderate the effect of the FCU at first and second grade?
+We hypothesized that children with elevated emotional and behavior needs at baseline would have lower levels of emotional and behavior problems at first and second grade than would children without elevated emotional and behavior needs at baseline (Connell, Dishion, Yasui, & Kavanagh, 2007; Dishion et al., 2008; Stormshak et al., 2009).
+With regard to moderation by special services in school, we hypothesized that the receipt of special services in school would not influence the effect of the FCU on teacher-reported emotional and behavior problems at first and second grade (Kataoka et al., 2002; McIntyre et al., 2007; Wildenger & McIntyre, 2011).